Other ADB Members

 |03B - Forbearance||

-(i) No amount/estimate: The banking sector has responded by giving an automatic 6-month payment holiday (interest and amortisation) for all business loans of less than EUR2.5 million; (ii) No amount/estimate: Ban on forced home sales of homeowners who are temporarily unable to meet their mortgage obligations due to the corona crisis until 1 July (7 April) and automatic extension of temporary rent contracts until the end of June (8 April); (iii) No amount/estimate: June 17, Proposed the temporary deferral of debt payments by four months.
+(i) No amount/estimate: The banking sector has responded by giving an automatic 6-month payment holiday (interest and amortization) for all business loans of less than EUR2.5 million; (ii) No amount/estimate: 7-8 April 2020, Ban on forced home sales of homeowners who are temporarily unable to meet their mortgage obligations due to the corona crisis until 1 July 2020 and automatic extension of temporary rent contracts until the end of June; (iii) No amount/estimate: 17 June 2020, Proposed the temporary deferral of debt payments by four months.

 |04 - Equity support info_outline|